 The rent of a duplex might be higher than that of a flat, simply because of the fact that they are spread over more area.

-Living in a duplex you will only have one other neighbour.
-However, if you decide to live in a flat, you will probably have neighbours on all sides of your flat.
+Living in a duplex, you will only have one other neighbour.
+However, if you decide to live in a flat, you will probably have neighbors on all sides of your flat.

 For example, there are a lot of flats for sale in Karachi, known for their nice neighbourhood.

 In general, duplexes are found in the suburbs of the city.
-Whereas, a flat is more likely to be found within the city centre.
+Whereas a flat is more likely to be found within the city center.